tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 |

-2. Before starting, we'll run a quick test of the pipeline to make sure everything is set up properly.
+Before starting, we'll run a quick test of the pipeline to make sure everything is set up properly.
 Navigate to "Testing" and run all tests using the "Play" icon by hovering over the "ingest" dropdown.
 Tsdat will automatically configure these tests, and they all should pass at this point in time, as indicated by green checkmarks.
+(You can find more details about testing from `Python testing in Visual Studio Code <https://code.visualstudio.com/docs/python/testing>`_.)

 .. figure:: global_marine_data/intro7.png
     :align: center